RandyPJ/WPFBootstrapUI/README.md

 # WPFBootstrapUI

-The Bootstrap like UI for WPF.
+The Bootstrap UI for WPF.

 ### **Features**